 - Assists private pipelines companies on billion dollar pipelines across multiple states on ESA, MBTA, CWA, and NEPA compliance issues.

 - A member of the legal team advising the American Wind Energy Association on two multi-state, multi-species HCPs: the Great Plains Wind Energy HCP and the Midwest Wind Energy Multi-Species HCP.

-- Regularly evaluates potential wind energy facility acquisitions with regards to federal wildlife issues on behalf of national utilities and private investors.
+- Regularly evaluates potential wind energy and solar energy project acquisitions with regards to federal wildlife issues on behalf of national utilities and private investors.

-- Assisted in amending an incidental take permit (ITP)/HCP for a wind energy facility in Hawaii.
+- Assisted in amending an ITP/HCP for a wind energy facility in Hawaii.

-- Provides counsel to several wind energy facilities on issues related to ESA, BGEPA, MBTA, and BGEPA compliance and permitting approaches.
+- Provides counsel to several wind energy facilities on issues related to ESA, BGEPA, MBTA, and CWA compliance and permitting approaches.

-- Conservation Banking.
-Ms. Wahlberg has been a leader in developing the first multi-state, programmatic conservation bank in the country.
-Additionally, Ms. Wahlberg has been involved in several species banking efforts throughout Texas and other states including for the American burying beetle, black-capped vireo, and golden-cheeked warbler.
+- Assisted in completed and ongoing species banking efforts throughout Texas and other states including for the American burying beetle, black-capped vireo, and golden-cheeked warbler.

 - Real Estate Development.

 - Handled complex CWA and ESA permitting and ongoing compliance issues for a marina community on the Texas Gulf coast.

 - Advised developers of master-planned developments in central Texas on ESA compliance approaches.